MileHacker Logo

 Document Checklist

-• Passport: Original, 6+ months validity, 2+ blank visa pages.
+• Passport: Original, AT least six months of validity, 2+ blank visa pages.

 • Visa Application Form: Completed online, printed, and signed.